HenryMaguire/TLS-code/README.md

 There is:
 - a central reaction coordinate Liouvillian builder called UD_liouv.py.
 It creates the master equation for the strongly coupled vibrations.
 - a module which deals with all of the different types of incoherent driving called driving_liouv.py.
 - a module with several different types of checks.
-Convergence, non-secularity etc.
+The main feature is one which attempts to determine which systems are likely to be susceptible to non-secular effects.
 - a plotting module which takes in the other two and plots graphs of the dynamics, coherences and emission spectra.
-This could be extended into an ipython notebook as well.
+This could be extended into an IPython notebook as well.
 - a directory with all of the accompanying notes and figures for the investigation, read Vibronic_incoherent_notes.pdf to get some more physical insight.

 # Requirements